blashin888/GL-Whitepaper/docs/en/09_Integration_Layer.md

 others,
 daily life.

-They move through each other.
+They move between each other.

 ---